 Eugene Bagdasarian

-Assistant Professor, UMass Amherst CICS
+Assistant Professor, UMass Amherst CICS, he/him

 eugene@umass.edu